parthivrmenon/aws_saa/09a_rds.md

 - **Allocated storage:**
     * General Purpose: 20GiB to 65TiB
+        - IOPs is calculated based on allocates storage
     * Provisioned IOPs: 100GiB to 64TiB

-- **Provisioned IOPs**:
-    - only for io1/io2
-    - for gp2/gp3, it is automatically calculated based on storage size
-    - 1k - 256k IOPs
+        - You can explicity set IOPs 1k-256k

 # RDS - Storage Auto Scaling